How to Find Plastic Manufacturers in Vietnam: Top Suppliers and Sourcing Guide

 Vietnam's Plastics Industry at a Glance

-Vietnam's plastics sector has grown at 16% to 18% annually over the past decade, making it one of the country's fastest-expanding industries.
-According to the Vietnam Plastics Association (VPA), the market reached $32 billion in 2024 with more than 7,000 enterprises across the value chain.
-About 90% are small and medium-sized, concentrated in southern Vietnam.
+Vietnam's plastics sector has grown at 16 to 18 percent annually over the past decade, making it one of the country's fastest-expanding industries.
+According to the Vietnam Plastics Association, the market reached roughly $32 billion in 2024, up nearly 24 percent year over year, across more than 7,000 enterprises employing over 250,000 workers and exporting to more than 190 countries.
+About 90 percent of those enterprises are small or medium-sized, and they cluster in the south.

-• Raw material dependency: Vietnam imports 80% to 85% of its virgin resin (PE, PP, PVC, PET), primarily from China (32%), South Korea (17%), and Japan (7%).
-This means prices can shift with global oil markets and currency fluctuations.
-Discuss pricing validity periods with any supplier.
+• Raw material dependency: Vietnam imports 80 to 85 percent of its virgin resin (PE, PP, PVC, PET), mainly from China, South Korea, and Japan.

 What Plastic Products Can You Source from Vietnam?

-Product availability depends on the specific factory's equipment, certifications, and capacity, but here is what the market supports broadly:
+Product availability depends on a specific factory's equipment, certifications, and capacity, but this is what the market supports broadly.

-Packaging is the largest segment: food and beverage containers, pharmaceutical packaging, cosmetic bottles, industrial drums, shopping bags, and flexible films.
-Driven by Vietnam's booming food processing sector and e-commerce growth.
+The largest segment: food and beverage containers, pharmaceutical packaging, cosmetic bottles, industrial drums, shopping bags, and flexible films.
+Driven by Vietnam's food processing sector and e-commerce growth.

-Automotive and electronics components: Dashboard parts, bumpers, connector housings, device casings, and insulation.
-The relocation of Samsung, Foxconn, and other manufacturers to Vietnam is driving demand for engineering-grade plastics (polycarbonate, ABS, nylon).
+Dashboard parts, bumpers, connector housings, device casings, and insulation.
+The relocation of Samsung, Foxconn, and other manufacturers to Vietnam is driving demand for engineering-grade plastics such as polycarbonate, ABS, and nylon.

 Top Injection Molding Suppliers in Vietnam